alanwflood/Alan-Learns-Algorithms/Algorithms and Data Structures.md

 Time cost in this model is equal to the number of comparisons done.

-### Descision tree
+## Descision tree

-Any comparison algorithm can be viewd as a tree of all possible comparisons and their outcomes, and the resulting answer for any particular n values
+Any comparison algorithm can be viewed as a tree of all possible comparisons and their outcomes, and the resulting answer for any particular n values

-Using a binary tree as the algorithm/structre
+### Using a binary tree as the algorithm/structre for searching

 | Descision Tree | Algorithm |
 |................|...........|